 SMO 7: International Financial Reporting Standards

-Finally, as part of overseeing the implementation of the standards by its members, the CCPN has established an Accounting Standards Committee that is responsible for monitoring new and amended standards issued by the IASB, and disseminating information on updates to the standards and international developments in the area through printed materials and its website.
-In addition, the CCPN has offered seminars and trainings to support its members with standards’ implementation.
+As part of overseeing the implementation of the standards by its members, the CCPN has established an Accounting Standards Committee that is responsible for monitoring new and amended standards issued by the IASB, and disseminating information on updates to the standards and international developments in the area.
+In addition, the CCPN has offered seminars and trainings to support its members.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.